-This chapter of our guide to Ancestry looks in depth at how Ancestry Thrulines work.
-It’s the start of a mini-series of articles on using Thrulines.
-Before we look at ways to evaluate your Thrulines and use them to maximum advantage, we look under the hood at how they are generated.
+This article looks in depth at how Ancestry Thrulines work.
 A deeper understanding will help you assess their accuracy and avoid some pitfalls.

 Thrulines is an Ancestry display feature that groups your DNA matches under potential common ancestors.
 Ancestry combines linked searchable trees to suggest how you and your DNA matches may be related.